This website uses cookies. Learn more

 Leaders need courage, determination and conviction to see their Purpose promises through.

-In summary, stating purpose and being purposeful are not the same thing.
-Behaviour change does have a big role to fill that ‘say, do’ gap!
+In summary, stating purpose and being purposeful are not the same thing...
+And behaviour change has a mighty role to fill in that ‘say, do’ gap!

 Do you have your activation strategy planned?